Yes, we’re as excited about Youth Tour as you are!

 Grace SnitgenTour Manager

 Grace is a Washington, D.C. area native and the wife of Tour Director, Doug Snitgen.
 She has a degree in Youth Development, and has extensive experience teaching and working with youth programs.
-This will be her 6th year as a Youth Tour manager.
+She has been a Youth Tour manager since 2012.

 FAVORITE THING ABOUT YOUTH TOUR: “I like experiencing Washington, D.C. ’for the first time’ with students who’ve never been there before.”